cdarguello/FoilTools/README.md

   2. Multiple Curves mode:
      - Uses all of the previous functions to define a base curve.
      - Asks for a coordinate interval and a number of intermediate curves according to specifications (taking into account dihedral and swept-wings).
-     - Automatic generation of swept-wing foils of the following types: trapezoidal or elliptical, [inverse] swept-wings with a certain fixed leading/trailing edge (chord gets smaller), and [inverse] swept-wings with a fixed chord.
+     - Automatic generation of swept-wing foils of the following types: trapezoidal, [inverse] swept-wings with a certain fixed leading/trailing edge (chord gets smaller), and [inverse] swept-wings with a fixed chord.

-  This project was made by Carlos Argüello, co-leader of the CAD department of the award-winning SAE Aerodesign team "AeronauTEC", based in Costa Rican Institute of Technology (ITCR, Cartago, Costa Rica).
+  This project was made by Carlos Argüello, co-leader of the CAD department of the award-winning SAE Aerodesign team "AeronauTEC", based in Costa Rica Institute of Technology (ITCR, Cartago, Costa Rica).
   **IMPORTANT NOTE: this project currently has no plans to have a full English translation, the user-guide and the GUI is completely in Spanish due to me not seeing the necessity in it; but if enough people reach out to me by preferably writing a comment on the repo or at cdavid.030715@gmail.com I will consider adding full English support.

   ## Guía de Instalación